This is a guide on axolotl care. Here you can read all about axolotl and how to best keep them as pets.

 Axolotl Diet

 Axolotl are carnivores.
-In the wild, they eat worms, insects, worms, snails, and even small fish and amphibians.
+In the wild, they eat worms, insects, snails, and even small fish and amphibians.
 They will eat whatever fits in their mouth.
+They eat by sucking their food in and swallowing it whole.
+Axolotls have small teeth that help with grabbing their food.

-In captivity, you can feed live earthworms/nightcrawlers (cut into smaller pieces depending on the size of your axolotl); live, frozen, canned, or dried bloodworms; live, frozen, or dried brine shrimp; carnivore pellets; live ghost shrimp; and pellets made specifically for axolotl.
+Axolotl are nocturnal, so it might be best to feed them later in the evening when they are more active.
+You can feed live earthworms/nightcrawlers (cut into smaller pieces depending on the size of your axolotl); live, frozen, canned, or dried bloodworms; live, frozen, or dried brine shrimp; carnivore pellets; live ghost shrimp; and pellets made specifically for axolotl.
+It is best to feed a variety and not just one type of food to ensure they get all the nutrients they need.

 Young axolotl will eat every day or even twice a day while they are growing, but adult axolotl will eat every 2 to 3 days.
 You can look at their stomach and see how full they are.
 Make sure you clean out any uneaten food to keep the aquarium cleaner.

-Handling axolotl
+Handling Axolotl

 Axolotl Regeneration

-From research so far, it looks like they can only regrow a body part up to 5 times before it won’t regrow anymore and the loss/damage will be permanent.
+From research so far, it looks like they can only regrow a body part up to 5 times before it won’t regrow any more, and the loss/damage will be permanent.
+Their regeneration ability also makes them less likely to get cancer.

 Common illnesses and diseases